datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 This script will

-- make sure to install the subdataset (line 11),
-- retrieve the data prior to reading it in (l.
+- make sure to install the linked subdataset and retrieve the data prior to reading it in (l.
 12), and
 - save the resulting figure (l.
 21) and ``.csv`` file (l 40) into the ``output/`` directory.

 Note how all paths (to input data and output files) are *relative*, such that the